Shannu-0099/Image-steganography/README.md

 # Image-steganography
-Codes to encripy and decript the data into images
+Codes to encrypy and dencrypt the data into images